aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 uid=1001(karen) gid=1001(karen) groups=1001(karen)
 ```

-Both vim and view has the capability `cap_setuid+ep`, it means that when you run the binary, it can change its UID.
+Both vim and view have the capability `cap_setuid+ep`, which means that when you run the binary, it can change its UID.

-I will test vim and view capabilites.
+I will test Vim and view capabilities.
 Change to the binary location directory and run the exploit.

-[Vim Capability abuse](https://gtfobins.github.io/gtfobins/vim/#capabilities): First we need to identify Python version running on the target machine. *Prepend `:py3` for Python 3.*
+[Vim Capability abuse](https://gtfobins.github.io/gtfobins/vim/#capabilities): First, we need to identify Python version running on the target machine. *Prepend `:py3` for Python 3.*
 ```bash
 $ python3 --version
 Python 3.8.5